edstott/EEE1labs/DECA/Part1/Section3.md

 Place four of the the Issie component 'D-flip-flop', which is in the 'Flip flops and registers' category of the catalogue.

 In Issie, all components with a clock input are connected to a global clock line automatically.
-The clock ports are marked with a > symbol.
 Therefore, you do not have to wire the clock inputs up yourself.

 ## Simulating a sequential circuit